-Body found in at the Okarito river mouth, West Coast
+Body found at the Ōkārito River mouth, West Coast

-Police say the body of a man was recovered from the lagoon mouth around 10:30am this morning and a formal identification process is underway.
+Police say a formal identification process is under way after a dead man was recovered from the lagoon mouth about 10.30am.

 The matter will be referred to the Coroner.
-Police are unable to provide further information at this time, a spokesperson said.
+Police said they are unable to provide further information at present.

-Elsewhere, a search and rescue operation is underway after a fisherman was washed off rocks at Whatipu Beach this afternoon.
+Elsewhere, a search and rescue operation is under way after a fisherman was washed off rocks at Whatipu Beach this afternoon.

-The operation, at Ninepin Rock, in Auckland, included a Police Eagle helicopter, Coast Guard and LandSAR.
+The operation, at Ninepin Rock, in Auckland, included a police Eagle helicopter, Coast Guard and LandSAR.

 READ MORE: